 Lynx (Lynx lynx)

-The lynx (Lynx lynx) is the only wild feline species in Finland.
-As is typical of feline animals, it is the most predator-like of our large carnivores.
-Its diet consists almost entirely of mammals and birds.
-In ages past the lynx was usually only noted for its valuable fur.
+The lynx (Lynx lynx) is the only wild feline in Finland.
+As a typical cat, it is the most consummate predator amongst all large carnivores.
+Its diet consists almost exclusively of mammals and birds.
+In the olden days, any talk about the lynx was likely to focus on its valuable fur.

 Learn about large carnivores in Finland at largecarnivores.fi

 Wed 22 Jun 2016 10:00:00 AM EEST

 Finland has long experience in conserving large carnivores and managing their populations, and indeed there is wide interest abroad in the Finnish policy on large carnivores.
 This is why the Finnish suurpedot.fi website is now also available in English at largecarnivores.fi.
 This allows us to give information and take part in the exchange of information and views on large carnivores across Europe.